UWC Procedures

 No sooner than 15 days after the parties receive the investigation report

-The Secretary sends the hearing
+The Director sends the hearing

 panel’s report to the parties

-Within 14 days after the hearing
+Within 21 days after the hearing

 Appeal by either party

-after the parties receive the hearing panel’s report
+Must be received by the Director within seven days after the parties receive the hearing panel’s report

 Response to an appeal

-after the opposing party’s receipt of the appeal
+Must be received by the Director within seven days after the opposing party’s receipt of the appeal

 Decision on appeal